How Does Cremation Work? The Complete Step-by-Step Process Explained

 Cultural differences in the cremation process

 Our cultural attitudes to cremation differ.
 The cremation rate is over 80% across Europe and in Japan.
-It is an accepted practice that cremation is a better solution for disposition.
+It is widely accepted that cremation is the preferred disposition.
 In some countries, this has been driven by a less faith-driven approach to death care and by available space for a body burial.

 Cremation has been sacred in some cultures and religions for thousands of years.
 There is documented evidence of cremation practice among the early Phoenician and Persian cultures.
 But over time, this was replaced with mummification and burial.

 In Hinduism, it is a tradition to cremate the deceased.
-Their concept of death being a transition to the next existence gives them a different perspective on the notion of the body.
+Their concept of death as a transition to the next existence gives them a different perspective on the body.
 Other Indian religions, such as Sikhism and Jainism, also mandate cremation.

 Some crematories that cater to faiths, like Hinduism, which has specific cremation rituals, will facilitate the ritual rites of cremation.
 For example, Hindus are required to begin the cremation and see the deceased enter the cremation chamber.
-So, a crematory may have a special viewing area with a control button, and a family member can observe the cremation container entering and starting the machine.
-Where possible, they will help the family observe the sacred rituals of the funeral rites.
+A crematory may have a special viewing area with a control button, allowing a family member to observe the cremation container enter and the machine start.
+Where possible, they will help the family observe the funeral rites.

 What does a cremation cost?